Elizabeth A. Stanley, PhD

 I know how daunting it can feel to practice alone—especially when we experience great discomfort in our minds and bodies, or we’re coping with challenging conditions in our daily lives.
 It can be tough to “pay ourselves first” and prioritize window-widening habits when we have busy schedules and competing demands.

 Thus, to support our practitioner community, I offer a free monthly 90-minute session on Zoom with guided practice and live Q&A. You can register for sessions here to receive the Zoom link.
-I typically offer these sessions on the first Thursday of each month, at 8 pm ET.
-In some months, I offer a second session at another time, to allow people located in European, African, and Asian time zones an opportunity to join as well.
+I typically offer these sessions on the first Thursday of each month.
+I try to alternate the start time between 8:00 pm ET (GMT-4) and 12:00 pm ET (GMT-4) to allow people in European, African, and Asian time zones an opportunity to join as well.

-This link shows all sessions for the next several months—you can register for as many as you would like.
-The zoom link is always the same.
-You will receive a reminder email with the zoom link within 24 hours before a session.
+This link shows all sessions within the next three months—you can register for as many as you would like.
+Registration is possible up to six hours before the start time of any session.
+You will also receive a reminder email with the Zoom link shortly before each session.

 These sessions differ from those that were included in the MMFT® Online Course with Sounds True: